New structures in the J/$\psi$J/$\psi$ mass spectrum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 The full $\chi^2$ fit probability is 98\%.
 However, the dips in the data around 6750 and 7150\MeV are poorly described: the signal-region $\chi^2$ probability is 9\%.
 Agreement may be improved by introducing interference, as was done by LHCb~\cite{LHCb:2020bwg}.

 Our construction of interference models is based on the three structures found in the no-interference fit.
-We consider interference between pairs of (``two-way''), or all three (``three-way''), components.
+We consider interference between pairs of (``two-way''), or all three (``three-way'') components.
 The three-way interference is implemented with a term proportional to $\abs{r_1\exp(i\phi_1)\mathrm{BW_1} + \mathrm{BW_2} + r_3\exp(i\phi_3)\mathrm{BW_3}}^2$, where $r_{1,3}$ and $\phi_{1,3}$ are the relative magnitudes and phases of $\mathrm{BW_{1,3}}$ with respect to $\mathrm{BW_2}$~\cite{Workman:2022ynf}.
-We choose this model that shows a signal-region $\chi^2$ probability of 65\%---whereas all two-way models are below 30\%.
+We report the results from the three-way interference model, which shows a signal-region $\chi^2$ probability of 65\%, whereas all two-way models have probabilities below 30\%.
 The three-way interference fit is shown in Fig.~\ref{Fig:NonInterfereFit} (right), and the fit parameters are listed in Table~\ref{Tab:Fits}.

-In contrast, the interference model utilized by LHCb~\cite{LHCb:2020bwg} consisted of a BW for the \Xsn signal plus an auxiliary BW that interfered with the NRSPS background (Model II).
-This model by itself (without including interference between resonances) does not fit as well and adding this interference to the three-way interference does not improve upon the three-way interference fit.
+In this fit, the local significances of all three structures increase with respect to the model without interference.
+For the structure with the lowest significance ($\mathrm{BW_3}$), a value of $4.7\sigma$ is obtained.
+The global significance of $\mathrm{BW_3}$ is estimated by generating MC pseudoexperiments and determining the probability that a statistical fluctuation yields a ``signal'' whose local significance equals or exceeds that of $\mathrm{BW_3}$ in the windows 7.05--7.8\GeV for mass and 50--260\MeV for width.
+The $\mathrm{BW_3}$ phase is unconstrained.
+The resulting global significance for $\mathrm{BW_3}$ is $3.4\sigma$.

+The interference between different resonances is motivated by the idea that the states could have the same quantum numbers and be coherently produced.
+One can also consider interference between the resonances and the NRSPS background.
+We consider this scenario less probable as the background is likely a mixture of $J^{PC}$ states.
+We have investigated two models with this sort of interference.
+The first model is identical to Model II from Ref.~\cite{LHCb:2020bwg} with a signal BW function for the \Xsn, an auxiliary BW function around 6700\MeV, the NRSPS and DPS background, and interference between the NRSPS background and auxiliary BW function.
+This did not provide a good fit to our data as shown in the Supplemental Material~\cite{suppMatBib}.
+The second model starts from the three-way interference model and adds interference between the three signal BW functions and the NRSPS background.
+This model did not significantly improve the fit quality.